Hello

 And maybe that’s not a flaw.
 Maybe that’s the point.

-March 25, 2025 — I'm excited to share some meaningful news—I have officially started a new chapter as the Chief Operating Officer at Fostering UNITY!
+25 March 2025 — I'm excited to share some meaningful news—I have officially started a new chapter as the Chief Operating Officer at Fostering UNITY!

 Fostering UNITY is an incredible organization supporting foster caregivers, families, and youth throughout Los Angeles County.
 Our mission is to create stable, nurturing environments for children navigating complex situations, providing caregivers with real-time, specialized support when they need it most.
 This includes everything from caregiver mentoring and crisis intervention to intensive, trauma-informed care that helps foster youth build better futures.
 Additionally, we help caregivers and children meet immediate needs, providing essential items like cribs, bikes, food, and clothing to ensure stability and comfort.